mellobacon/Nucleus/README.md

 ## Contributing
 This is for those that want to contribute or build on their local machines. ~~If you want to install without building, follow the steps in Installation.~~ Otherwise, [here's how to contribute](https://github.com/mellobacon/Nucleus/blob/master/CONTRIBUTING.md).

+## Support
+Support the project by starring Nucleus.
+It helps a lot!